GenericMappingTools/gmt/doc_classic/rst/source/supplements/x2sys/x2sys_init.rst

        gmt x2sys_get -V -TLINE -R20/40/-40/-20 -Fobs1,obs3 > tracks.tbf

 **MGD77[+] or GMT:**
-    Definition files already exist for MGD77 files (both standard ASCII and enhanced netCDF-based MGD77+ files) and the old \*.gmt files manipulated by the mgg supplements; for these data sets the **-C** and **-N** will default to great circle distance calculation in km and speed in m/s.
-There are also definition files for plain x,y[,z] and lon,lat[,z] tracks.
+    Format definition files already exist for MGD77 files (both standard ASCII and enhanced netCDF-based MGD77+ files) and the old \*.gmt files manipulated by the mgg supplements; for these data sets the **-C** and **-N** will default to great circle distance calculation in km and speed in m/s.
+There are also format definition files for plain x,y[,z] and lon,lat[,z] tracks.
 To initiate new track databases to be used with MGD77 data from NGDC, try